Sustainable tourism and the research it requires

 Sustainable tourism also requires continuing monitoring and evaluation and the research demonstrated that this was not done.
 It requires strict policies and their enforcement for all manner of change and development from environmental to social as well as the impact of large-scale development lifeways.
 These policies have usually not been implemented, and in cases where they have been, they have simply not been enforced.
 Sustainable tourism development requires that policy be enforced.

-infrastructure of the state
+The structure and infrastructure of the state

 As the research illustrated, government controlled and managed all development and Family or Out Island development was often controlled and managed by central government in Nassau while local government recommendations were ignored.
 Often, local government was unaware of planning or development until after the fact.
 Local communities had little to no say in who delivered services, which was often decided either by resort operators or central government.